-In accordance with Section 8A of the Act, the Board convened a public meeting in Hobart in October 2016 for interested members of the building and construction industry to consider issues that relate to the development of skills within the industry and to provide advice on those issues to the Board.
+In accordance with Section 8A of the Act, the Board convened a public meeting in Launceston in October 2017 for interested members of the building and construction industry to consider issues that relate to the development of skills within the industry and to provide advice on those issues to the Board.
 Topics discussed include the changes to the building regulatory framework and apprenticeship support services.

-In addition to public meetings, the Board held biennial regional industry practitioners workshops in May 2016 to give practitioners a say about training in the Tasmanian building and construction industry.
+In addition to public meetings, the Board held biennial regional industry practitioner's workshops in May 2018 to give practitioners a say about training in the Tasmanian building and construction industry.

-In consultation with industry stakeholders, the Board has been developing workforce development plans for specific sectors including plumbing, fire protection, civil construction and building surveying.
-Corresponding action plans will be implemented to address the issues identified.
+In consultation with industry stakeholders, the Board has been developing workforce development plans for specific sectors including plumbing, fire protection, civil construction and building surveying as well as middle management training and heritage construction.
+Corresponding action plans will be implemented to address the issues identified

 Through various activities described in its Marketing and Public Relations Plan, the Board has increased participation in Board funded training programs and has raised awareness of and support for the Board.
-Those activities include the publication of the Board's newsletter "Training News", the "Training Bulletin", news releases via print and electronic media, public events, direct marketing and other information kits, as well as maintaining the TBCITB website.
-The Board maintains an industry database of building and construction stakeholders that presently contains 3,945 records, an important resource providing access to training.
+Those activities include the publication of the Board's newsletter "Training News", the "Training Bulletin", news releases via print and electronic media, public events, direct marketing, and other information kits, as well as

+The Board maintains an industry database of building and construction stakeholders that presently contains 4,243 records, an important resource providing access to training.
 The Board ensures that this resource is effective and current.